dermatologist/dhti/notes/steps.md

     - LangServe (API for LLM models)

 ## Start the services
-4. Start the services: `docker-compose up -d`
-It may take a while to download the images and start the services.
+4. Start the services: `docker compose -f dhti/docker-compose.yml up` It may take a while to download the images and start the services.
 (OpenMRS may take about 30 mins the first time to setup the database)

 ## Download an LLM/Embedding models to use.